jihadkandil2/image-encryption-compression/README.md

 // will be writen later

 ### Implementation requrired:
-1-Image encryption and decryption using LFSR.
+1- Image encryption and decryption using LFSR.
-2-Image compression and decompression using Huffman Coding.
+2- Image compression and decompression using Huffman Coding.
-3-Save and load binary encoded and compressed files.
+3- Save and load binary encoded and compressed files.

 ## Getting Started